DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "I'm pretty sure you can guess just by looking, but do you think there is any electricity left?"

 Ashlan pointed towards dark passage with his <span title="If it sounds weird, blame author :)">chin</span>
-It certainly would be pitch black, if not for sun's light that is coming from broken windows.
+It certainly looked pitch black, if not for sun's light that is coming from broken windows.

 "You know, I have a favour to ask..."